 Rosalind: Tahmina Begum heads up XXY magazine – a fabulous online publication full of smart writing and great imagery.

 I only met Tahmina recently but she’s someone I immediately clicked with.
-Her work ethic and ability to balance so many things at once is something I both admire and, I think, recognise slightly.
+Her work ethic and ability to balance so many things at once is something I both admire and, I think, recognize slightly.

 Talking to other driven young women who are open and curious and full of questions is always a pleasure: they’re the kinds of chats where the hours just disappear.
 She’s also, like me, in her final year at university.
 I can’t wait to see what she does next.

-Tahmina: The foundations of XXY is that it is an ‘agender’ magazine and platform which produces intelligent content and striking visuals to form conversations.
+Tahmina: The foundations of XXY are that it is an ‘agender’ magazine and platform which produces intelligent content and striking visuals to form conversations.
 The name ‘XXY’ comes from the blend of the male and female chromosomes.
 It’s a clear statement in which our content is suitable for both genders.

 We’re niche in all our culture subsections.
 It is vital to me that we create worthy content as digital journalism still has a bad name.
 The ethos of quality over quantity is very real.

 I grew up in Solihull in the West Midlands and currently reside in lovely Oxford, where my university is-though I am a fake Londoner in how often I am there for work.

 My parents are from North East Bangladesh making me first-generation British.
 I don’t know how much you’ve heard the term ‘the immigration story’, it’s a term of endearment, children use of their parents who weren’t born in the UK as a reminder to strive for a better life.
 It’s rather funny when you look back and see how your parents used that with not finishing your vegetables but nowadays, it is clear how much of an effect my roots have had.